A Guide to Uncommon Business School Interview Questions

 - Elicit honest and authentic responses from certain candidates

 Experts on MBA admissions publish articles containing lists of what they consider to be the most challenging MBA interview questions.
 Our research compared a sample of these lists and tallied the number of times we found a topic cited by different experts.
 Then we ranked the number of times an expert had cited each topic.
 Moreover, we also included the experts’ response strategy recommendations in our tips.
 Reference links to the articles we reviewed appear within our analysis as well as below this guide.

 Most Frequently Cited Subjects: Inadequacies and School Alternatives

+Uncommon business school interview questions centered on two primary subjects: student inadequacies and what other schools they have applied to.
 Seven experts cited inadequacies as the most challenging subject, followed by school alternatives.
-Among such shortcomings, questions focused on weaknesses and failures.
+Inadequacy questions focused on personal weaknesses or failures.
 Because the experts most frequently mentioned questions about failures, we consider that topic first.